velikooutro/java_NLP/README.md

 POS Tagger
 ==========
 Use Stanford CoreNLP (<http://nlp.stanford.edu/software/corenlp.shtml>) for part-of-speech tagging.
-CoreNLP also has additional information retrieval functionality like named-entity-recognition and sentiment analysis
+CoreNLP also has information retrieval functionality like named-entity-recognition and can do sentiment analysis